Announcement Type: New Grant.

 IV.3e.2d.
 Book and Cultural Allowances.
 Foreign participants are entitled to a one-time cultural allowance of $150 per person, plus a book allowance of $50.
 Interpreters should be reimbursed up to $150 for expenses when they escort participants to cultural events.
 U.S. program staff, trainers or participants are not eligible to receive these benefits.

 IV.3e.2e.
 Consultants.
 Consultants may be used to provide specialized expertise or to make presentations.
 Honoraria rates should not exceed $250 per day.
-Organizations are encouraged to cost-share rates that would exceed that figure.
+Organizations are encouraged to cost-share rates that would exceed Start Printed Page 18010that figure.
 Subcontracting organizations may also be employed, in which case the written agreement between the prospective grantee and sub-grantee should be included in the proposal.
 Such sub-grants should detail the division of responsibilities and proposed costs, and subcontracts should be itemized in the budget.